jebestman/ImageAnalysis/Image_Segmentation/README.md

 Various methods were compared in the main file.
 For exposure, rescaled intensity and adaptive histogram equalization were compared, with the rescaled intensity being used for the rest of the image processing.
 The histograms for the original image, the rescaled intensity image, and adaptive histogram equalization image can be found in the Jupyter Notebook.

 Comparisons between the otsu mask and multiotsu mask were also drawn, with the multiotsu mask yielding better results for the image.
 To improve the mask, we used a combination of morphological steps (listed above).
-The resulting mask plus the points on the image are found in the Example_Dec9th_Image.png file.